Grattan massacre: Background

 Lt.
-Hugh Fleming, the senior officer of the small garrison, consulted with the chief, Matȟó Wayúhi or Conquering Bear, to discuss the loss of livestock.
+Hugh Fleming, the senior officer of the small garrison, consulted with the chief, Matȟó Wayúhi, also known as Conquering Bear, to discuss the loss of livestock.
 Lt.
-Fleming was evidently unaware, or chose to ignore, that such matters were, by the terms of the Treaty of 1851, to be handled by the local Indian Agent, in this case John Whitfield.
-He was due to arrive within days with annuities with which restitution could be made.
+Fleming was either unaware, or chose to ignore that these matters were supposed to be handled by the local Indian agent according to the terms of the Treaty of 1851.
+The Indian agent in this case was John Whitfield, who was due to arrive within days with annuities with which restitution could be made.

-Aware that the matter was not under the purview of the military, Conquering Bear still attempted to negotiate, offering a horse from his personal herd or a cow from the tribe's herd.
-The cow's owner persisted in demanding $25 instead.
+Despite knowing that the matter was not under the purview of the military, Conquering Bear still attempted to negotiate with Lt.
+Fleming, offering a horse from his personal herd or a cow from the tribe's herd; however, Larsen, the owner of the cow, reportedly persisted in demanding $25 instead.
 Lt.
 Fleming asked the Sioux to arrest High Forehead and deliver him to the fort, which Conquering Bear refused; he had no authority over the Miniconjou and did not want to violate his people's tradition of hospitality.
 The day's talk ended in stalemate.

-On August 19, 1854, Second Lieutenant John Lawrence Grattan, of the U.S. 6th Infantry Regiment, a recent graduate of West Point and supernumerary waiting for a vacancy in the regiment, led an armed detachment into the Indian encampment to take custody of High Forehead and bring him back to the fort.
+On August 19, 1854, Second Lieutenant John Lawrence Grattan of the U.S. 6th Infantry Regiment, a recent graduate of West Point and supernumerary waiting for a vacancy in the regiment, led an armed detachment into the Indian encampment to take custody of High Forehead and bring him back to the fort.
 Grattan was inexperienced and described as contemptuous of the Lakotas' ability as warriors.
 This was his first (and only) encounter with the Sioux.

 A commander at Laramie later recalled, "There is no doubt that Lt.
 Grattan left this post with a desire to have a fight with the Indians, and that he had determined to take the man at all hazards."
-In Grattan's party were a sergeant, a corporal, 27 privates and a French-Indian interpreter named Lucien Auguste; the military forces had two artillery pieces in addition to arms.
+In Grattan's party were a sergeant, a corporal, 27 privates, and a French-Indian interpreter named Lucien Auguste; the military forces had two artillery pieces in addition to arms.